jupyter/nbgrader/nbgrader/docs/source/contributor_guide/releasing.rst

 The version number is bumped using `tbump <https://github.com/dmerejkowsky/tbump>`_ :
 ``tbump <VERSION> --no-push``

-The version number should has been changed in the following files :
+The version number should have been changed in the following files :

 - ``pyproject.toml``
 - ``package.json``